How do you install a link plate?

 Drilling and Anchoring

-Once you've marked the mounting points, it's time to drill the holes.
+Once the mounting positions have been marked, it's time to drill the holes.
 Select a drill bit that matches the size of your anchors or bolts.
-If you're working with masonry or concrete, you may need a hammer drill for more efficient penetration.
-Drill the holes to the appropriate depth, ensuring they're perpendicular to the surface.
-Clean out any debris from the holes to ensure proper anchor seating.
-If using expansion anchors, insert them into the holes and tap them in gently with a hammer until they're flush with the surface.
-For chemical anchors, follow the manufacturer's instructions for mixing and applying the adhesive before inserting the anchor.
-Allow sufficient time for the anchors to set before proceeding to the next step.
+When working with concrete or masonry, a hammer drill could be necessary for more efficient penetration.
+Drill the holes to the appropriate depth and make sure they are perpendicular to the surface.
+Clear the holes of any debris to ensure proper anchor seating.
+If expansion anchors are being used, insert them into the holes and gently tap them in with a hammer until they are level with the surface.
+As directed by the manufacturer, mix and apply the glue prior to installing a chemical anchor.

 Securing the Link Plate